syncfusion-content/fileformat-docs/File-Formats/DocIO/Windows-Phone.md

 You can load and save the Word document asynchronously using DocIO.

-The following code example illustrates how to load the file by using stream in Windows Phone.
+The following code example illustrates how to load the Word document by using stream in Windows Phone.

 {% tabs %}

 {% highlight c# %}

-//Load the file as stream
+//Load the Word document as stream

 Stream docStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Data.Sample.docx");